Breadcrumbs

 padSelectionSignatureField

 signoPAD API/Web (version 1.4.1 and later) allows you to transfer checkboxes to a hardware pad so you can set them there.
-This field lets you define whether the checkbox is to be inserted via the signature device and in front of which signature field.
+This field lets you define whether the checkbox is to be inserted via the signature device and which signature field it is to appear in front of.
 A signature field is specified either via the signature field name or page number and tab order.
-The process takes place together with the first signature if an empty character string is transferred.
+The process happens together with the first signature if an empty character string is transferred.

 String